ToneyTime/ServiceStartsNow-ScriptedRESTImportSet/README.md

 We will outline installation and usage steps.

-You can also find information and walk-through on my blog: https://servicestartsnow.com/category/project/scripted-rest-in-import-sets/
+You can also find information and walk-through on my blog [ServiceStartsNow.com](https://servicestartsnow.com/category/project/scripted-rest-in-import-sets/)